-2.2 Application of section 14.6.7 of the body of this Agreement and section 3.2 below shall be on a first come, first served basis in each year based on the date each request is received by BPA.
+2.2 Application of section 14.6.7 of the body of this Agreement and section 3.2 of this exhibit shall be on a first come, first served basis in each year based on the date each request is received by BPA.
 Requests not met, in whole or in part, in any Fiscal Year will have priority over subsequent requests the following year.
 Once granted, BPA shall honor such request for the duration of the resource acquisition period, not to exceed the term of this Agreement.

 3. TRANSFER SERVICE FOR TRANSFER SERVICE ELIGIBLE RESOURCES

-The terms and conditions of this section 3 of Exhibit G are intended to serve as an enabling agreement under which BPA will offer specific terms for delivering Network Resources to «Customer Name»’s transfer POD(s), as identified in Exhibit E. Each Network Resource serving «Customer Name»’s transfer POD(s) will result in specific terms and conditions, negotiated by the Parties, and included in Exhibit J.
+The terms and conditions of this section 3 are intended to serve as an enabling agreement under which BPA will offer specific terms for delivering Network Resources to «Customer Name»’s transfer POD(s), as identified in Exhibit E. Each Network Resource serving «Customer Name»’s transfer POD(s) will result in specific terms and conditions, negotiated by the Parties, and be included in section 7 of Exhibit J.

 3.1 Obtaining Transfer Service Support